Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/TrashcanApi.md

 parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.

-  'deletedNodeBodyRestore':  // DeletedNodeBodyRestore | The targetParentId if the node is restored to a new location.
+  'deletedNodeBodyRestore':  //  | The targetParentId if the node is restored to a new location.
 };

-trashcanApi.restoreDeletedNode(nodeIdopts).then(function(data) {
+trashcanApi.restoreDeletedNode(nodeIdopts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);